Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Detector and network configurations

 \section{Detector and network configurations}

 We provide further details on the detector and network configurations considered in this study.
-We limit the frequency range from $f_{\mathrm{min}} = 6$ Hz to $f_{\mathrm{max}} = 256$ Hz, using 8-second time segments, which results in frequency bins of size $\mathrm{d}f = 0.125$ Hz.
+We limited the frequency range from $f_{\mathrm{min}} = 6$ Hz to $f_{\mathrm{max}} = 256$ Hz, using 8-second time segments, which results in frequency bins of size $\mathrm{d}f = 0.125$ Hz.
 Setting the lower frequency limit to $f_\mathrm{min} = 6$~Hz restricts the duration of all processed signals to less than 8~seconds.
 This approximation slightly underestimates ET performance, given its expected sensitivity down to $\sim 2$~Hz, but remains adequate for CE, whose sensitivity declines markedly below 5~Hz.

-All ET configurations ($\Delta$, 2L~A, and 2L~MisA) adopt the HFLF cryogenic ASD curve \citep{et}, which incorporates both a high-frequency (HF) instrument and a cryogenic low-frequency (LF) instrument.
+All ET configurations ($\Delta$, 2L~A, and 2L~MisA) adopt the high frequency–low frequency (HFLF) cryogenic ASD curve \citep{et}, which incorporates both a high-frequency instrument and a cryogenic low-frequency instrument.
 Locations and orientations for the ET configurations are taken from \cite{Branchesi:2023mws}.
 The ASDs for the three LIGO observatories (Livingston, Hanford, and India) at A\# sensitivity is taken from \cite{ligo-india-asd}, while the coordinates and orientation of the Indian interferometer from \cite{ligo-india}.
 The location of CE is assumed to be the near the LIGO-Hanford Observatory (LHO), while the ASD for the 40-km arms in the baseline configuration is taken from \cite{ce_asd}.
-Figure~\ref{fig:asds} shows the amplitude spectral densities (ASDs) used in this study for each detector over the specified frequency range.
+Figure~\ref{fig:asds} shows the ASDs used in this study for each detector over the specified frequency range.

 Table~\ref{tab:detectors} summarizes the locations, orientations, and chord distances between interferometers of the various detector configurations.
 Chord distances are calculated assuming the Earth is a perfect sphere with radius $R_\oplus = 6378.1366$ km.